stitchdata/docs/_destinations/bigquery/v2/bigquery-setup-v2.md

       - title: "Select a Google Storage Location"
         anchor: "select-gcp-storage-location"
         content: |
-          Next, you'll select the region used by your Google Cloud Storage (GCS) [todo].
+          Next, you'll select the region used by your Google Cloud Storage (GCS) instance.
 This setting determines the region of the internal [Google Storage Bucket](https://cloud.google.com/storage/docs/key-terms#buckets){:target="new"} Stitch uses during the replication process.

           Using the **Google Cloud Storage Location** dropdown, select your GCS region.
 Refer to the [{{ destination.display_name }} v2 reference]({{ link.destinations.overviews.bigquery-v2 | prepend: site.baseurl | append: "#supported-gcs-regions" }}) for the list of regions this version of the {{ destination.display_name }} destination supports.

           **Note**: Changing this setting will result in replication issues if data migration isn't completed correctly.
-Refer to [todo]() for more info.

       - title: "Define loading behavior"
         anchor: "define-loading-behavior"